TrainerRoad Review: The Best Performance-Focused Cycling App?

 Adaptive training explained

 You can turn this feature on and off in settings.
 Naturally, the more data TrainerRoad assesses, the better adjustments it makes.
-It’s also worth mentioning that neither TrainerRoad structured plans are perfect.
+It’s also worth noting that TrainerRoad’s structured plans are not perfect.

 According to Dylan Johnson, you must be careful not to burn out or overtrain.
-TrainerRoad training plans include too much intensity and not enough recovery and endurance rides that are important for becoming faster.
+TrainerRoad training plans include too much intensity and not enough recovery and endurance rides, which are important for becoming faster.

 Engagement

-TrainerRoad doesn’t use sophisticated motivation elements like Zwift.
+TrainerRoad doesn’t use sophisticated motivation elements like Zwift, MyWhoosh, or ROUVY.
 You have to be self-motivated to push your limits further.
 It focuses on the riders who know what they want to achieve.
 It also helps beginners who want to implement structured training.
-In the end, the biggest motivation for riders is their progress.
+Ultimately, the biggest motivation for riders is their progress (via the Progression Levels).

 If you need extra motivation, you can invite your friends and do Group workouts together.
-This adds a little competitiveness, and your friends will push you further.
+This adds a little bit of competition, so you should push yourself further.

 Routes

 Due to its nature, TrainerRoad does not have a route library.
 Instead, you can browse workouts or the training library.
-The workout library is comprehensive, and you can filter it using advanced filters to find the ones you need.
+The workout library is comprehensive, and you can use advanced filters to find the ones you need.

 Workouts in TrainerRoad web app